Toroidal propeller: Design and features

 The design distributes vortices generated by the propeller along the entire shape of the propeller, which means that noise is distributed and damped more quickly without requiring components that add weight to increase overall power.
 It has similarities with the closed wing, which is annularly shaped and therefore distributes the vortices generated along the entire shape instead of just at the tip.
 This decreases the probability that the spinning propeller will catch onto objects or cut surfaces.

 Drone propellers made according to this principle have been shown to emit a frequency between 1 and 5 Hz, which is outside the audible spectrum for humans.

 In use

 Toroidal propellers are most commonly used by the aviation and maritime industries.
-On drones it is used with thrusts comparable to multirotor drone propellers, and on boats with a notable increase in efficiency.
-Due to its inaudible frequency, the propellers have also been associated with quiet take off and landing protocols and stealth aircraft.
+On drones they are used with thrusts comparable to multirotor drone propellers, and on boats with a notable increase in efficiency.
+Due to their low noise production, the propellers have also been associated with quiet take off and landing protocols and stealth aircraft.
 Unmanned aerial vehicles such as Amazon Prime Air, valkyrie drones, collision-tolerant drones and cargo drones have also been considered for use.